DegreeMaster of Science in Nurse Anesthesia (MSNA)

 - Current Pediatric Advanced Life Support (PALS) Certification

-As required by clinical training sites, students will be subject to criminal background checks and drug screens prior to matriculation and periodically throughout the MNA program.
+- Accepted/deposited candidates will be subject to passing a criminal background check and drug screen prior to matriculation as well as periodically throughout the program as required by clinical affiliations

 PROCEDURES AND POLICIES

-- Applications for admissions are accepted through the University of New England's online application only.
+- Applications for admissions to be submitted through the University of New England's Graduate Admissions application only

-- On-campus interviews are granted to qualified applicants by invitation only and are required for admission to the program.
-Interviews will be held in November and December.
+- On-campus interviews are granted to qualified applicants only

-- Admissions decisions will be made, by the program Admissions Committee after all interviews are completed.
-Decision letters will be sent to applicants, from the Office of Graduate and Professional Admissions.
+- Decision letters will be sent to applicants from the Office of Graduate Admissions

 Tuition and Fees